 Third Period: Uber Passenger is in The Vehicle

 The third period is the easiest one to claim insurance coverage from Uber.
 The passenger is in the Uber car, the driver is “on duty” and the Company must cover whatever happens during this period.

 Consequently once the driver has been paired with a passenger and after the passenger has entered the Uber car, the company is required to carry a $1 million liability insurance policy.
 Uber provides its drivers with $1 million of uninsured and underinsured motorist bodily injury coverage.
 It also provides comprehensive and collision coverage with a $1,000 deductible as long as the driver has collision coverage on his personal auto insurance policy.

 California law requires the driver to be covered by an auto insurance policy at all times.
 But since the TNC can help meet that requirement, not all rideshare drivers in California need to purchase rideshare insurance for driving legally.
 But, the driver may want to purchase an individual rideshare policy which will let to maintain some coverage, such as comprehensive, collision and medical payments, during the First period.
 Otherwise, the driver would have to pay the costs himself if he is injured or the vehicle is damaged in that period.

 California Uber Accident Lawyer

-It is in your best interest to consult with a California Uber accident lawyer about your Uber accident claim before speaking with Uber or an insurance adjuster.
-This way you will have more leverage in settlement negotiations with Uber and Uber insurance adjusters and get the compensation you deserve rather than getting lowball settlement offers.
+It is in your best interest to consult with a Los Angeles Uber accident lawyer about your claim before speaking with Uber or an insurance adjuster.
+This way you will have more leverage in settlement negotiations with Uber and Uber’s insurance adjusters to get the compensation you deserve rather than getting lowball settlement offers.
 If you or a loved one have been injured in an Uber or Lyft accident we invite you to get in touch with our office.
 We are available 24 hours a day, 7 days a week.